chisel/argumental/README.md

   - Name token: `--` followed by at least one alphanumeric character (name can contain `-` in the middle).
   - Argument syntax: An argument syntax following any previous tokens.

-Options without arguments are considered boolean and their value is either `true` or `false`.
-Option with arguments may have the following possible values:
+Options without arguments are considered boolean and their value is either `true` or `false`, while option with arguments may have the following possible values:
   - `undefined`: If the option was not required and provided at all.
   - `null`: If the option was provided with no value for its argument.
   - An array: If the option has the [multi](#flags) flag.
 The array would contain a value for each option's occurrence.